AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/xdm_registry_architectural_overview/xdm_registry_architectural_overview.md

 **Example**

-The core `Person` has the following fields by default.
+The core `Person` has the following fields:

 ![](person.png)